Monogram: Other monograms

 Some companies and organizations adopt a monogram for a logo, usually with the letters of their acronym.
 For example, as well as having an official seal, and the Texas Longhorns logo, the University of Texas at Austin uses a "UT" monogram (in the same color as the Longhorns logo, burnt orange).
-The New York Yankees baseball team also uses a monogram on their ball cap insignia.
-The Consolidated Edison logo, with a rounded "E" nested inside a "C," has been described as a "classic emblem."
+The New York Yankees, Los Angeles Dodgers, among others baseball teams, also use a monogram on their ball cap insignia.
+The Consolidated Edison logo, with a rounded "E" nested inside a "C", has been described as a "classic emblem."

 Many fashion companies have a monogram for a logo, including Louis Vuitton and Fendi.
 The connected "CC" company logo, created by Coco Chanel, is one of the most recognizable monograms internationally.

 The victor is a monogram of the Latin victor or Spanish vítor painted on Spanish and Hispanic universities to celebrate a student receiving a doctorate.

 Athletes have also been known to brand merchandise with their monogram logo; notably Tiger Woods and Roger Federer.

 Resistance symbols in wartime

 A notable example of a royal monogram is the H7 monogram of King Haakon VII of Norway.
 While in exile during World War II, Haakon VII spearheaded the Norwegian resistance to the German occupation, and H7 became a symbol used by the Norwegian populace to mark solidarity and loyalty to the King, and adherence to the Norwegian resistance movement.
 The act of drawing or creating a H7 symbol in German-occupied Norway was punishable by imprisonment.

 Similarly, in Poland during the war, the "PW" monogram was used as a resistance symbol, known as 'The Anchor' (Kotwica), due to its characteristic shape.
 Its meaning varied, as the initials were useful for many different slogans, such as 'Poland Fights', 'Warsaw Uprising', 'Polish Army', and others.
 Like the Norwegian example above, its use was punished by the Nazi occupation authorities.

+Another example is the monogram of La Liga Filipina.
+The monogram sees the letters L and F as well as two hexagons.